apekshapriya/Word_to_Vec_Model/README.md

 ## Approach

-Using Skip-Gram approach keeping window size 2(how it is used is shown in creation of training data) Training samples are created as described below:
+Using Skip-Gram approach keeping window size 2(how it is used is shown in creation of training data)

-Example:
+Training samples are created as described below

+Example

 "The quick brown fox jumps over the lazy dog."
 Here the training data will be in format:
 Input: The   Label: quick